Mr-Darth/Skriptness/README.md

 I've tried my best to nicely organise everything by its purpose/topic and provide detailed descriptions and explanations of all content.

-If you find any errors, feel free to contact me on Discord: `Mr. Darth#9169`.
+If you find any errors, feel free to contact me on Discord: `mr_darth`.